uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher.md

 mobileimage: "/assets/images/teaching-as-a-career-hero-mob.jpg"
 backlink: "../"
 navigation: 30
-alert: |-
-  Teaching will give you the chance to use your skills to inspire young people and make sure every pupil gets the same access to a quality education.
-It’s a career that offers varied opportunities, where no day is ever the same.
 ---

 Teaching will give you the chance to use your skills to inspire young people and make sure every pupil gets the same access to a quality education.
 It’s a career that offers varied opportunities, where no day is ever the same.